hd-faria/sparkfun_edge_acc_print/README.md

 On Windows 10, it is important to note that python3 is installed as python.exe, and since the toolchain expects for python3, an easy fix is to rename the executable and the shortcut that points to it.

+# Known linux issues

-On Linux, on the Housekeeping part of [sparkfun guide](https://learn.sparkfun.com/tutorials/using-sparkfun-edge-board-with-ambiq-apollo3-sdk/toolchain-setup), it may also be necessary to give execution permission to ```$AMB_ROOT/tools/apollo3_scripts/create_cust_wireupdate_blob.py```
+On Linux, the Housekeeping part of [sparkfun guide](https://learn.sparkfun.com/tutorials/using-sparkfun-edge-board-with-ambiq-apollo3-sdk/toolchain-setup), it may also be necessary to give execution permission to ```$AMB_ROOT/tools/apollo3_scripts/create_cust_wireupdate_blob.py```

 Where [Sparkfun guide](https://learn.sparkfun.com/tutorials/using-sparkfun-edge-board-with-ambiq-apollo3-sdk/example-applications) says:
 ```